gitlabhq/gitlabhq/doc/ssh/README.md

 ```

 Copy-paste the key to the 'My SSH Keys' section under the 'SSH' tab in your
 user profile.
-Please copy the complete key starting with `ssh-` and ending
+Please copy the complete key starting with `ssh-rsa` and ending
 with your username and host.

 To copy your public key to the clipboard, use code below.
 Depending on your